 - The health plan shall report HCY/EPSDT well child visits in accordance with the appropriate well child visits codes established by the state agency.
 HCY/EPSDT screening codes are identified in the state agency's EPSDT Screening Codes located and periodically updated on the MO HealthNet Managed Care website under Vendor Documents.
 Services not reported as HCY/EPSDT well child visits in accordance with the appropriate codes will not be counted toward the health plan's participant ratio. - 10) Additionally, the health plan shall meet a 65% participant ratio for two age categories.
 The two age categories are newborns (infants less than one year old) and children ages one through less than six.
-This requirement is subject to audit and the reporting requirements herein. - 11) The health plan shall submit its HCY/EPSDT policies and procedures to the state agency for review and approval. - j.
-Emergency Medical, Behavioral Health, and Post-Stabilization Care Services:

-1) Emergency medical or behavioral health services means covered inpatient and outpatient services that shall be (1) furnished by a provider qualified to furnish these services and (2) needed to evaluate or stabilize an emergency medical condition.
-For purposes of this document, an emergency medical condition shall be defined as a medical or behavioral health condition manifesting itself by acute symptoms of sufficient severity (including severe pain) that a prudent layperson, who possesses an average knowledge of health and medicine, could reasonably expect the absence of immediate medical attention to result in the following:
+This requirement is subject to audit and the reporting requirements herein. - 11) The health plan shall submit its HCY/EPSDT policies and procedures to the state agency for review and approval. - i.
+Emergency Medical, Behavioral Health, and Post-Stabilization Care Services: - 1) Emergency medical or behavioral health services means covered inpatient and outpatient services that shall be (1) furnished by a provider qualified to furnish these services and (2) needed to evaluate or stabilize an emergency medical condition.
+For purposes of this document, an emergency medical condition shall be defined as a medical or behavioral health condition manifesting itself by acute symptoms of sufficient severity (including severe pain) that a prudent layperson, who possesses an average knowledge of health and medicine, could reasonably expect the absence of immediate medical attention to result in the following: - Placing the physical or behavioral health of the individual (or, with respect to a pregnant woman, the health of the woman or her unborn child) in serious jeopardy; - Serious impairment to bodily functions; - Serious dysfunction of any bodily part or organ; - Serious harm to self or others due to an alcohol or drug use emergency; - Injury to self or bodily harm to others; or